Uhupi/PHP-OOP-HTML-Tag-Element/README.md

 Simple class to create Html Tags/Elements without breaking the php.
 ## Requirements
 PHP 5.2
+## Installation
+* General: Copy Element.php to your include folder and call the "Layout_Element" class.
+* Uhupi Framework: Call Layout_Element from everywhere in your Project.
+* WordPress: Include file to your Theme or any Plugin (Plugin and Explanation coming soon)
+* ZEND Framework: Create folder "Layout" in the Autoload Folder for your Project and copy the Element.php file in it.
+You should be able to call it from everywhere in yout project with "Layout_Element".

 ## License
 PHP-OOP-HTML-Tag-Element is licensed under the [MIT License](http://opensource.org/licenses/MIT).